 There are about 3,000 individual congregations in the church and about 3,500 ordained ministers, about two-thirds of them men and one-third women.

 The spiritual head of the United Church is the Moderator, elected at General Councils by clergy and lay representatives from across Canada.
 The Moderator can be a man or woman, clergy or lay person.

-About 2.5 million Canadians list the United Church as their religious affiliation; about 500,00 of them are active members on church rolls today.
+About 2.5 million Canadians list the United Church as their religious affiliation; about 500,00 of them are currently members on church rolls today.